“The Impact of Solar Eruptions on the Origins of Life: Evidence and Experiments”

 “We have shown, for the first time, experimentally that the rates of production of amino acids and carboxylic acids in non-reducing gas mixtures due to proton irradiation can significantly exceed the rates of production of these molecules by galactic cosmic rays,” wrote a team led by chemist Kensei Kobayashi of Yokohama National University in Japan.
 This provides experimental evidence supporting the importance of solar particle events in the early Sun as energy sources that were required for the synthesis of biologically important particles deposited and accumulated in diverse hydrogeological environments in early Earth.”

-We don’t know why the complex chemistry started self-replicating about 4 billion years ago as it did.
+We don’t know why the complex chemistry started self-replicating regarding 4 billion years ago as it did.
 We have a rough idea of the basics, but the details prove a bit difficult to piece together.

 For a long time, scientists thought lightning might play a role, as it interacts with molecules, heat and water to form amino acids, the building blocks of life.